Quantum Turing Machines Computations and Measurements: Hilbert spaces with denumerable basis

 The set of vectors in $\ell^2(\B)$ is the set

-and equipped with: \begin{enumerate} \item An {inner sum} $+ : \ell^2(\B) \times\ell^2(\B)\to\ell^2(\B)$ \\ defined by $(\phi+\psi)(C)= \phi(C)+\psi(C)$; \item A {multiplication by a scalar}\quad $\cdot:\CC\times\ell^2(\B)\to \ell^2(\B)$ \\ defined by $(a\cdot \phi)(C)= a\cdot(\phi(C))$; \item An {inner product}\footnote{ The condition $\sum_{C\in\B}|\phi(C)|^2<\infty$ implies that $\sum_{C\in\B}\phi(C)^*\psi(C)$ converges for every pair of vectors.} $\inprod{\cdot}{\cdot}: \ell^2(\B)\times\ell^2(\B)\to\CC$\\ defined by $\inprod{\phi}{\psi}=\sum_{C\in \B}\phi(C)^*\psi(C)$; \item The Euclidian norm is defined as $\norm{\phi}=\sqrt{\inprod{\phi}{\phi}}$. \end{enumerate} \end{definition}
+and equipped with: \begin{enumerate} \item An {inner sum} $+ : \ell^2(\B) \times\ell^2(\B)\to\ell^2(\B)$ \\ defined by $(\phi+\psi)(C)= \phi(C)+\psi(C)$; \item A {multiplication by a scalar}\quad $\cdot:\CC\times\ell^2(\B)\to \ell^2(\B)$ \\ defined by $(a\cdot \phi)(C)= a\cdot(\phi(C))$; \item An {inner product}\footnote{ The condition $\sum_{C\in\B}|\phi(C)|^2<\infty$ implies that $\sum_{C\in\B}\phi(C)^*\psi(C)$ converges for every pair of vectors.} $\inprod{\cdot}{\cdot}: \ell^2(\B)\times\ell^2(\B)\to\CC$\\ defined by $\inprod{\phi}{\psi}=\sum_{C\in \B}\phi(C)^*\psi(C)$; \item The Euclidian norm is defined as $\norm{\phi}=\sqrt{\inprod{\phi}{\phi}}$. \end{enumerate} \end{Definition}

-The Hilbert space $\ell^2=\ell^2(\NN)$ is the standard Hilbert space of denumerable dimension---all the Hilbert spaces with denumerable dimension are isomorphic to it. $\ell^2_1$ is the set of the vectors of $\ell^2$ with unitary norm.
+The Hilbert space $\ell^2=\ell^2(\NN)$ is the standard Hilbert space of denumerable dimension---all the Hilbert spaces with denumerable dimension are isomorphic to it. $\ell^2_1$ is the set of the vectors of $\ell^2$ with unit norm.

-\begin{definition}[computational basis] The set of functions
+\begin{Definition}[computational basis] The set of functions

 such that for each $C$